hvauchar/SAMHAR-COVID19-Hackathon/README.md

-# SAMHAR-COVID19-Hackathon
+# CNN based pneumonia diagnosis
-Code base for Problem Statement Title Diagnosing COVID-19 using AI-based medical image analyses SAMHAR-COVID19 Hackathon Download the kaggle dataset from the link below and put the zip file in folder with name train and then unzip the dataset
+Code base for Problem Statement Title Diagnosing Pneumonia using AI-based medical image analyses Download the kaggle dataset from the link below and put the zip file in folder with name train and then unzip the dataset

 https://www.kaggle.com/paultimothymooney/chest-xray-pneumonia